HENNGE/aiodynamo/docs/usage.rst

 3. The region your DynamoDB is in.
 4. An optional endpoint URL of your DynamoDB, as a :py:class:`yarl.URL` instance.
 Useful when using a local DynamoDB implementation such as dynalite or dynamodb-local.
 5. Which numeric type to use.
 This should be a callable which accepts a string as input and returns your numeric type as output.
 Defaults to ``float``.
 6. The throttling configuration to use.
 An instance of :py:class:`aiodynamo.models.ThrottleConfig`.
-By default, if the DynamoDB rate limit is exceeded, aiodynamo will attempt up to 5 times with increasing delays betwene requests.
+By default, if the DynamoDB rate limit is exceeded, aiodynamo will attempt up to 5 times with increasing delays between requests.

 The ``F`` class
 ---------------